Janvier v Sweeney

-Janvier v Sweeney [1919] 2 KB 316 is a decision by the English Court of Appeal dealing with liability for nervous shock caused by an intentional act.
+Janvier v Sweeney [1919] 2 KB 316 is a decision by the English Court of Appeal which held that the defendant was liable for illness resulting from nervous shock caused by false words and threats.

 Facts

 A private detective told a woman that he was a police detective and that she was wanted for communicating with a German spy.
 He did this in order to obtain certain information about her employer.
 The woman suffered shock and nervous illness as a result of this statement.

 Judgment

-Applying the rule in Wilkinson v.
-Downton, the court ruled that the detective was liable for the nervous shock to the plaintiff, who had an even stronger case than in Wilkinson v Downton, since there was a clear intention to frighten the victim in order to unlawfully obtain information.
+Applying the rule in Wilkinson v Downton, the court ruled that the detective was liable for the nervous shock to the plaintiff, who had an even stronger case than in Wilkinson v Downton, since there was a clear intention to frighten the victim in order to unlawfully obtain information.